ExWoW/mod_weather_vibe/README.md

 > ✅ **Important:** In your core config set `ActivateWeather = 0`.
 > That disables the default `WeatherMgr` so it won’t fight WeatherVibe’s packets.

+TODO:
+- Seasonal weight; prolly on global level to keep simple to configure.
+- Profiles details, dayparts for example.
+- Profile zone tweaking

 ---

 ## Contents